amspector100/knockadapt/README.md

 uses almost as much time as the backprop for medium p.
 Create a file in the proftest file and then profile.

+Solution: like for SDP, we should just have a version which runs faster when there are no groups.
+Examples:
+- torch.diag() should run must faster than block_diag_+sparse
+- Easier to store the blocks as a vector and then square them (instead of expensive dotting of p x p matrices)

 ### Graphs

 1. DGP class? instead of returning like 6 things?